Baerbock: Germans blaspheme the Foreign Minister over English

 Others described Baerbock’s English as “not perfect, but perfectly understandable”.
 To transmit your message in a foreign language is “a sign of strength”.
 In Baerbock’s support, another user challenged the critics to a real English duel.
 He wants to put their English to the test and expects “flawless” answers from these people.

-Be it English or another language – if it is not the mother tongue, an accent is almost always the case, even if it is light.
+Be it English or another language – if it is not the mother tongue, an accent is almost always the case, albeit slightly.
 At the press conference with Borrell, the new Federal Foreign Minister managed to get her message across in proper English.
 The much criticized accent did not affect this – even if part of the German Twitter audience will apparently continue to hold on to the criticism. (bb)

 #Baerbock #Germans #blaspheme #Foreign #Minister #English